Finestwork/pomodoro/README.md

 Welcome to PomoTasker - a user-friendly and open-source project that leverages modern web technologies to provide a productivity solution designed specifically for students who want to focus on their study sessions.
 PomoTasker utilizes a range of technologies including Vite, Pinia, Firebase Firestore, Vue.js, and Sass, to offer a fast, responsive, and customizable tool that helps you stay on track.

 As an open-source project, PomoTasker is fully customizable, and you are free to modify and implement features according to your specific needs.
-We encourage you to get involved in the project and contribute to the community.
+I encourage you to get involved in the project and contribute to the community.
 Happy coding!

 &nbsp;